ORGANIC OR HYBRID MATTRESS – What’s Best For You?

 Cotton: Organic Cotton material is a natural product which is said to be ideal for those with Allergies, Chemical Sensitivities and Asthmatic tendencies.
 However, they sometimes are the main cause of such diseases as dust mites and other microorganisms can easily reside in them.
 Another disadvantage of cotton mattresses is that they absorb moisture at night and also become shapeless in some time.
 This will make a person feel uncomfortable while sleeping since the sleeping surface of the mattress becomes uneven and saggy.

 Bamboo: Then there is Bamboo.
 Bamboo fabric has been explained as similar to the softness of silk.
 There is minimal chemical treatment, and they are also hypoallergenic and great for those who experience allergic reactions to other natural fibres like wool or hemp.
 Plus, it is antibacterial and anti-fungal due to the presence of Bamboo Kun.
 The natural cooling property of the bamboo plant is also maintained in its fabric form.
 If we see a cross-section of bamboo, we see micro-gaps that bestow the fabric with better moisture absorption and ventilation.
 It is also believed that bamboo fabric is 100 percent bio-degradable, anti-static and UV protective – cutting 98 percent of harmful UV rays.

-Though the bamboo mattress has lot of advantages, it is said that it comes with its own disadvantages too.
-Since Bamboo is a natural product, demand for such natural products is high in the market, making Bamboo mattresses as an expensive product compared to other mattresses.
+Though the bamboo mattress has a lot of advantages, it is said that it comes with its own disadvantages too.
+Since Bamboo is a natural product, demand for such natural products is high in the market, making Bamboo mattresses an expensive product compared to other mattresses.
 Meanwhile, Bamboo mattress requires gentle care and needs sophisticated handling.
 The bamboo mattress also needs regular cleaning.

 The significant market growth for organic mattress is attributed to increasing demand for high-end bedding products impacted by the growing inclination towards luxurious lifestyles among consumers